Accommodations for Students

 If you are a student with a documented disability, medical, or mental health condition(s), you may request a housing accommodation/modification through the following process.

-If you are a student with a documented disability, medical, or mental health condition(s), you may request a housing accommodation/modification through the following process:
+If you are a student with a documented disability, medical, or mental health condition(s), you may request a housing accommodation or modification to an existing housing accommodation by:

 If you acquire a disability or have a change in a medical condition that necessitates a modification in existing housing after the housing assignment process has been completed, the University will make reasonable efforts to implement the modification in your current assigned living quarters or move you to another assigned living quarters.

-The University will provide reasonable accommodations, including reasonable accommodations in University owned or operated housing, to enrolled students who incur injuries or other temporary medical conditions or experience a change in a medical condition for which they have already been approved for accommodations.
+The University will provide reasonable accommodations, including those in University-owned or operated housing, to enrolled students who incur injuries or other temporary medical conditions or experience a change in a medical condition for which they have already been approved for accommodations.
 Residents with temporary disabilities or conditions should work with DSP to discuss reasonable accommodations.
 The University will work to provide these accommodations in a timely manner although some accommodations may require time to coordinate.